coreypeck/solo_project/README.md

 (This field is also Case Insensitive)
 Once you leave the town, you will be unable to return. when you type in go next town, this will prompt a vote.
 Type "yes" (case insensitive) to agree to move on.
 Do nothing or type "no" to stay

+Sprites were made by Sithjester.
+Their work can be found at: http://untamed.wild-refuge.net/rpgxp.php or just look up Sithjester online and they will be one of the first results.